stuartellis/sve-personal-website/content/articles/tf-wrapper-design.md

 }
 ```

+> _JSON for compatibility:_ This file uses JSON because the format can be read and written by the widest range of tools and programming languages.
+To work with JSON in UNIX shells, use [jq](https://jqlang.org/).

 To enable you to have variables for a unit that apply for every context, the directory `tf/contexts/all/` contains one `.tfvars` file for each unit.
 The `.tfvars` file for a unit in the `tf/contexts/all/` directory is always used, along with `.tfvars` for the current context.

 The tooling creates each new context as a copy of files in `tf/contexts/template/`.
 It copies the `standard.tfvars` file to create the tfvars files for new units.
 You can actually create and edit the contexts with any method.
 The tooling will automatically find all of the contexts in the directory `tf/contexts/`.